geniusyield/smart-order-router/README.md

   does not return proper order matches and there aren't enough tokens in the transaction bucket to pay an order.

-- `GYTxMonadException "partiallyFillPartialOrder: amount x must be smaller than offered amount x`, you are trying to partially fill an order, but the partial fill amount is the max volume of the order.
+- `GYTxMonadException "... amount x must be smaller than offered amount x ...`, you are trying to partially fill an order, but the partial fill amount is the max volume of the order.
 Use [`CompleteFill`](./geniusyield-orderbot-framework/src/GeniusYield/OrderBot/MatchingStrategy.hs#L98C17-L98C29) instead.
 See [GeniusYield.OrderBot.MatchingStrategy](./geniusyield-orderbot-framework/src/GeniusYield/OrderBot/MatchingStrategy.hs#L98) for more information.